irinaoxymoron/irinaoxymoron.github.io/README.md

 * Sass
 * Adaptive layout

-Please, contact me for any information relevant to my resume.
+Please, contact me for any information relevant to my resume!